 Our top workout motivation tip is a foolproof method to keep your energy up longer: create a killer playlist.
 Studies show that music has a few powerful effects on our bodies, including increasing energy and enhancing cognitive performance.

-When you listen to music, your mind connects to the melody, and your heart rate along with it.
+When you listen to music, your mind connects to the melody.
 Add in some classical music to your yoga practice or increase the beats per minute with something more upbeat during your next high-intensity interval training.
 Sometimes, when we focus on the music over the workout itself, we have more fun and are more inclined to stick to it to the very end.

 FitOn PRO’s music streaming is a great option to take your workout and playlist, anywhere, anytime, even offline.